raphaelkba/Roboxi/README.md

 * Front wheel drive
 	* Simple pose controller
 	* Linear Quadratic Regulator (Todo)
+* Manual Controller
+    * Control the robot with the keyboard arrows
 * MPC and IT-MPC (todos for any model)
 * ...